Heet010/Autonomous-vehical-simulation-with-computer-vision/README.md

 # Autonomous Vehicle simulation with Computer Vision

 This repo contains code for predicting steering angles of self driving car.
-The inspiraion is taken from Udacity Self driving car module as well End to End Learning for Self-Driving Cars module from NVIDIA, and inspired from 'AI-Driver-CNN-DeepLearning-PyTorch' by milsun.
+The inspiraion is taken from Udacity Self driving car module as well End to End Learning for Self-Driving Cars module from NVIDIA.

-The End to End Learning for Self-Driving Cars research paper can be found at (https://arxiv.org/abs/1604.07316) This repository is built on PyTorch library.
+The End to End Learning for Self-Driving Cars research paper can be found at (https://arxiv.org/abs/1604.07316) This repository is built on Tensorflow library.

 ## Abstract